 Coronavirus update for John Muir Way users

-Facilities and Services
+Attractions, Facilities and Services

 Using the John Muir Way

-- Don't go out in groups - only go out alone or with a family/household member
+- Don't go out in large groups

 Above all, please take extra care out on the trail and stay safe.